 – Method Two: Thickening with Flour

-Mix ¼ cup of cold water with 2 T of flour in a bowl until smooth.
+Mix ¼ cup of cold water with 2 tablespoons of flour in a bowl until smooth.
 This is called a slurry.
 This amount is enough to thicken about two cups of excess liquid.
 If you have more than two cups of excess liquid, double the amount of flour and water.

 Step Two: Add Liquid from the Chili